Utah County, Utah

 Utah County is the second-most populous county in the U.S. state of Utah.
 The county seat and largest city is Provo, which is the state's fourth-largest city, and the largest outside of Salt Lake County.
 As of the 2020 United States census, the population was 659,399.

-Utah County is one of two counties forming the Provo-Orem metropolitan area, and is part of the larger Salt Lake City metropolitan area.
+Utah County is one of two counties forming the Provo-Orem-Lehi metropolitan area, and is part of the larger Salt Lake City-Provo-Ogden Combined Statistical Area.
 In 2020, the center of population of Utah was in Utah County, in the city of Saratoga Springs.

 Utah County is one of the fastest-growing counties in the United States, ranking among the top ten counties in numerical growth.
 Correspondingly, Provo–Orem is among the top eight metropolitan areas by percentage growth in the country.

 Utah County is one of seven counties in the United States to have the same name as its state.
 The other six counties are Arkansas County, Hawaii County, Idaho County, Iowa County, Oklahoma County and New York County (commonly known as Manhattan).